Annuity vs. 401(k): Which Is Best for My Retirement?

 What Is a 401(k)?

 401(k)s are retirement plans usually offered through your employer.
-With a 401(k), you contribute a set percentage of your pre-tax income to a fund that is specifically designed to grow at a steady rate over time.
+With a traditional 401(k), you contribute a set percentage of your pre-tax income to a fund that is specifically designed to grow at a steady rate over time.

 - There are limits on contributions.
 The government sets yearly limits on how much money a person can contribute to their 401(k).
+In 2024, the 401(k) contribution limit is $23,000 with an additional $7,000 in catch-up contributions for people 50 and older.

 - 401(k)s are made up of different financial products.
 These can include stocks, bonds, mutual funds, and money market funds.